Louis Lehmann/ TORQ. BUILD JOURNAL

 // OBSTACLE-RACE-PREP

-I have a Spartan race in September.
-If you've never done one: grip is the thing that fails first.
-Hercules carries, monkey bars, multi-rig, rope climbs, sandbag hauls — every obstacle is filtered through your forearms.
-You can have the cardio of a triathlete and still get burpee'd because you couldn't hold on for fifteen more seconds.
+I have a Spartan race in September, and in obstacle racing grip is what fails first.
+Monkey bars, multi-rig, rope climbs, sandbag hauls — every obstacle runs through your forearms.
+You can have the cardio of a triathlete and still fail because you couldn't hold on for fifteen more seconds.

-Over the years I've collected the usual grip arsenal — Captains of Crush grippers, a twister bar, Fat Gripz, a wrist roller.
-None of them are bad.
-But each only trains one dimension, they're scattered around the house, and if I'm honest, I don't reach for any of them often enough to actually move the needle before September.
+I've collected the usual grip gear — Captains of Crush grippers, a twister bar, Fat Gripz, a wrist roller.
+Each trains one dimension, they're scattered around the house, and I don't reach for any of them often enough to matter.

 "What I actually want is one device that covers crush, rotation, and thick-grip — small enough to live on my desk, modular enough that swapping resistance feels like changing a lens."